Practical Legal Training

 After completing your PLT, you will be awarded a Graduate Diploma of Legal Practice (GDLP) (CRICOS course code 069734C).
 This means you will be eligible to apply for admission as a legal practitioner in your state or territory.

-Choosing your PLT provider should be given considered thought.
+Choosing your Practical Legal Training provider should be given considered thought.
 You need to know exactly what you’re paying for.
 And you want maximum return on your investment.

 1. You’ll be more ‘practice-ready’